sagemath/trac_to_gh/Issue 7234.md

 # Issue 7234: [with patch, needs work] Unit groups for finite fields (and more generally)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7234

 Original creator: fwclarke